Pressure grows on China to rein in North Korea; South launches propaganda barrage

 China is North Korea's main economic and diplomatic backer, although relations between the Cold War allies have cooled in recent years.

-The North agreed to end its nuclear programme in international negotiations in 2005 but later walked away from the deal.
+The North agreed to end its nuclear program in international negotiations in 2005 but later walked away from the deal.

 U.S. Secretary of State John Kerry said on Thursday that he had told Chinese Foreign Minister Wang Yi that China's approach to North Korea had not succeeded.